robertdfrench/portunusd/etc/ROADMAP.md

 ### UDP

 #### [Example DNS Server]
-To be included with the default `portunusd` release as a demo app, a caching DNS server which forwards all requests to 8.8.8.8.
+To be included with the default `portunusd` release as a demo app, a DNS server which only serves hardcoded zone information for `portunusd.net`.
 It does not need configurability, as it is only there to demonstrate `portunusd`'s UDP handling capabilities.

 #### [Dogfood Nameservers]
 Instead of relying on an established, competent DNS provider like